2016 Spalding shooting: Reactions

-Jeremy Corbyn, leader of the Labour Party at the time, tweeted his condolences following the shooting, stating: "Shocking events in Spalding, Lincolnshire.
+Labour Party leader Jeremy Corbyn tweeted his condolences following the shooting, stating: "Shocking events in Spalding, Lincolnshire.
 My thoughts are with the victims and their families".
 The leader of Lincolnshire County Council, Martin Hill, stated that he was "shocked" by the shooting.

 Councillor Gary Taylor, South Holland District Council's representative for the Spalding Castle ward in which the attack took place, stated that "it's terrible news and local people are very shocked".
 Additionally, he stated that "gun crime does not exist in this area at all".

 On Twitter, the Diocese of Lincoln stated that their "thoughts and prayers are with the community of Spalding at this time".

-Tributes were left outside the Hart family home in Moulton, Lincolnshire by local residents following the shooting.
+Tributes were left outside the Hart family home in Moulton by local residents following the shooting.
 Further tributes were left at the local church, where mourners lit candles.

 Inquest

-The inquest had found that the shooting took place due to a prolonged domestic situation leading to marital breakdown, and the subsequent shooting.
+The inquest found that the shooting took place due to a prolonged domestic situation leading to marital breakdown, and the subsequent shooting.

 The perpetrator, Lance Hart, was described as both a "very difficult man" with a "short fuse" and as a "very nice guy" who was "always caring" by some of the people who knew him.
-Hart had previously lived in Wisbech, but moved after he purportedly "fell out with everyone", and his sons described their father, Lance Hart, as a "tyrant", who inflicted constant psychological abuse on the family.
+Hart had previously lived in Wisbech, but moved after he purportedly "fell out with everyone", and his sons described him as a "tyrant" who inflicted constant psychological abuse on the family.

-The coroner was told Mrs Hart, had left her home in Moulton on 14 July, which the perpetrator was not aware of at the time.
+The coroner was told Mrs Hart had left her home in Moulton on 14 July, which the perpetrator was not aware of at the time.
 She reportedly remarked to an onlooking neighbour that, "[...]
 He'll have a surprise when he gets home tonight.
 I've put up with enough for the past 15, 16 years."
 Det Inspector Helen Evans said Mrs Hart had told a colleague that "she had become worn out by Lance's behaviour", and described him as being a "controlling and selfish man,".
 Mrs Hart was described as "beaming and really happy" in the few days that had elapsed since leaving her husband.

 On the day of the shooting, the couple arranged to meet to exchange documents and photographs, when the assailant had planned the coinciding shooting to take place at matter of convenience to access his targeted victims.

-It emerged during the investigation that a single memory stick had been found in Mr Hart's parked vehicle, carrying a document of what he intend to do, in which he had written: "Revenge is a dish served cold."
+It emerged during the investigation that a single memory stick had been found in Lance Hart's vehicle, carrying a document of what he intend to do, in which he had written "revenge is a dish served cold."
 Hart had also previously threatened a neighbour in Spalding with the firearm in question following a minor dispute over a planning application.
-As well as this, police confirmed that the suspected gunman did not have a valid firearms licence for the used shotgun, and had obtained the firearm through illegal means.
+As well as this, police confirmed that Hart did not have a valid firearms licence for the used shotgun and had obtained the firearm through illegal means.